numfocus/gsod/README.md

 | [Sub organizations](https://github.com/numfocus/gsod/tree/update-docs#sub-organizations) | [IDEAS LIST][IL] | [writer guides][CONTRIBUTING] |

-[NumFOCUS][] will be applying as an umbrella mentoring organization for [Google Season of Docs 2019][GSoD].
+[NumFOCUS][] will be applying as an umbrella mentoring organization for [Google Season of Docs 2019](https://developers.google.com/season-of-docs/docs/).
 [NumFOCUS][] promotes open practices in research, data, and scientific computing.

-[Google Season of Docs][GSoD] is a program to foster open source collaborating with technical writers sponsored by Google.
+[Google Season of Docs](https://developers.google.com/season-of-docs/docs/) is a program to foster open source collaborating with technical writers sponsored by Google.
 This repository contains information specific to NumFOCUS participation in GSoD.
 For general information about the competition, including this year's application timeline and key phases involved,